ndless-nspire/nsptools-history/luna/trunk/ReadMe.txt

 =======

 2011-08-??: v0.1b
- * NEW: lua file can be provided from stdin
+ * NEW: lua and tns files can be provided and writtent to stdin and stdout
  * FIX: crash if input file doesn't exist

 2011-08-06: v0.1a